fernand3z/update-script/README.md

 - If your shell is not detected, manually choose the script from the `scripts/` folder.

 ### Step 3: Add Alias to Your Shell Configuration
-To simplify usage, add an alias to your shell configuration:
+To simplify usage, add an alias to your shell configuration (e.g., `nano ~/.zshrc` for Zsh):

 #### For Zsh:
 ```zsh